 - Tips on how to start your zero waste lifestyle.
 (14)

 Many would say that the definition of zero waste is simply not to send anything to landfills.
 However, this is only a starting point, and although admirable, it is still only scratching the surface of what can be achieved.

 At present, we dig up the earth’s resources, make them into things, use them and then willfully discard them.
 This cycle is then repeated until all the resources are depleted and the earth is ruined.
 This is called a linear cycle.

-Science is advanced by looking at new technologies and this helps our planet to grow instead of shrinking.
-This is why zero waste is a more important and bigger concept than just, not sending things to landfill sites.
+Science is advanced by looking at new technologies, which help our planet grow instead of shrinking.
+This is why zero waste is a more important and bigger concept than just not sending things to landfill sites.

 So What Is The Definition Of Zero Waste?

-The actual definition is still to be agreed upon but my own explanation would be that zero waste is nothing more than a goal.
-As a goal, it is open to the participation of everyone regardless of race, color or creed.
+The actual definition is still to be agreed upon, but my own explanation would be that zero waste is nothing more than a goal.
+As a goal, it is open to everyone’s participation regardless of race, color, or creed.

 This is how I define that goal:

 Zero waste is a goal that is ethical, economical, sustainable and visionary which sets to guide individuals and businesses into practices that will create sustainable natural cycles.

 Cycles where all discarded materials will be redesigned or recycled for the benefit of us all and the planet as a whole.